bprivat/code-quest/README.md

  * Dungeon Design
      * single dungeon tag containing rooms
      * How to connect/relate rooms?
+          * Optional N,S,E,W tags containing room IDs?
      * What attributes will rooms need?
+          * Unique ID
+          * Enemies element describes enemy groups
+          * Goal element describes room goal (defeat enemies, unlock, etc)
      * What attributes will the dungeon need as a whole?
+          * Starting and ending room IDs
+          * sha1 of source content
+               * Collision free, so should be able to uniquely identify different sources
+               * Can be used as key for high score later
 3. Python parsing adapter
  * Make abstract enough that any adapter that produces dungeon XML can be used
  * For now, handle only single source files